akkefa/akkefa.com/README.md

 ## Welcome to Ikram Ali Profile

 I'm a data scientist at Kayak specializing in Machine Learning model development and deployment.
+My main research interests are in NLP and Computer Vision.
 I have previously held ML roles at [Lolatravel](https://www.lola.com/) as well as a long stint in management consulting.

 Furthermore, I am currently an open source developer at [deepset.ai/haystack](https://deepset.ai/haystack).
 In the recent past, I have contributed to data infrastructure/tools such as [Kubeflow](https://github.com/kubeflow/code-intelligence).